detroit/detroit/EXAMPLE.md

 ### Modern Notation

-Thanks to some straight-forward meta-programming, a Ruby-based Detroit can be written in a more concisely notation by using the name of the service class as a method.
+Thanks to some straight-forward meta-programming, a Ruby-based assembly file can be written in a more concise notation by using the name of the service class as a method.
 This can be followed by a settings block, as with the above examples, or passed a <i>settings hash</i>.
-In which case a Detroit can look like this:
+In which case an assembly file can look like this:

 ```ruby
   Announce   :mailto   => "ruby-talk@ruby-lang.org",